Overview

 power = c₀ + c₁·u + c₂·u² + … + cₙ·uⁿ

-where u is the current CPU utilisation (0–100) and c₀…cₙ are model coefficients measured empirically for each specific board model and revision.
+where u is the current CPU utilisation as a fraction from 0.0 to 1.0 and c₀…cₙ are model coefficients measured empirically for each specific board model and revision.

-The built-in models cover all supported Raspberry Pi models.
+The built-in models cover the supported Raspberry Pi and Asus Tinker Board models when the binary is built with the sbc feature.
 A custom model can be supplied via the SBC_POWER_MODEL_JSON environment variable; the file format must match the Joular Power Models Database schema.
+Unsupported boards return 0 W.

 GPU power is always 0 on SBC platforms.